UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/03_cluster.md

 ::::

-::::challenge{id=compare-local-remote, title="Compare Your Computer, the Login Node and the Compute Node"}
+::::challenge{id=compare-local-remote title="Compare Your Computer, the Login Node and the Compute Node"}

 Compare your laptop's number of processors and memory with the numbers you see on the cluster login node and compute node.
 What implications do